What is DxE's objective?

 What is Open Rescue, and why does DxE do it?

 Open Rescue means going into farms without concealing our identities, documenting the conditions, and proudly rescuing dying animals.
 We do open rescues because they powerfully demonstrate that when animals are a commodity, even the best-of-the-best farms are inherently violent.
 Further, we save individuals like Angie and Sarah, and we share their incredible stories - stories that will move the world.

 What is Liberate Berkeley, and why is concentration important?

 Liberate Berkeley is our initiative to transform Berkeley into a training hub for the animal liberation movement and a violence-free, anti-speciesist city.
 Concentration in key cities has been invaluable for many movements -- for example, ACT UP's dynamic San Francisco and NYC chapters inspired activists across the world and created templates for cascading change.

 What is the DxE Forum?

 The DxE Forum is our annual, week-long conference.
 It's now called the Animal Liberation Conference as we are collaborating with The Save Movement.
-Activists from all over the globe gather to connect, share ideas and inspiration, do massive, incredible demonstrations, and have a bunch of fun!
+Activists from all over the globe gather to share ideas and inspiration, do massive demonstrations, and have lots of fun!

 How often do you do actions?

 We encourage all chapters to organize at least one demonstration per month.
 Typically, these demonstrations are coordinated globally.
 Additionally, our activists often attend protests organized by other local animal rights groups.
 Ultimately, we encourage and empower every DxE activist and chapter to take creative, autonomous action any time!